-With a background in film and design, Polish painter, Jarek Puczel, found his vocation in painting and for the last fifteen years has worked prolifically, showing at many international art fairs and galleries.
+With a background in film and design, Polish painter Jarek Puczel found his vocation in painting.
+For the last fifteen years he has worked prolifically, showing at many international art fairs and galleries.

 Puczel's subject is the figure, particularly the head.
 His compositions typically feature a couple, male and female, engaged in an intimate embrace.
 A romantic and idealised moment is rendered in a coolly dispassionate style.
 His technique is graphic and crisp; the colour and tone flat, the draughtsmanship precise.
 The models are sparingly described: contours are missing, which allows the background to bleed through.
 The subjects float over the picture plane, as if at risk of disintegration.
 At odds with the implied emotive content, the technique sets up a tension, a critical distance from the act depicted.